 Participating in probate can help to ensure that the personal representative is acting accordingly under the duties and obligations outlined in a will or by intestacy statutes.
 Participation is also important if you have reason to believe that a will is invalid and should not be admitted to probate.

-While courts are generally unwilling to interfere with the wishes of a testator as set forth in a will, there are reasons for which a beneficiary might contest a will.
-In order to contest a will, a beneficiary will have to show that he or she is an interested person and the grounds for which the will is being contested.
+While courts are generally unwilling to interfere with a testator’s wishes as outlined in a will, there are reasons for which a beneficiary might contest a will.
+To contest a will, a beneficiary will have to show that they are interested and the grounds for which the will is being contested.

 Common reasons for contesting a will include:

-Actively participating in probate can ensure that your rights are protected, and your loved one’s wishes are respected.
-The experienced probate attorneys at McClanahan Powers, PLLC, can help you to understand the complexities of the probate process.
+Actively participating in probate can ensure that your rights are protected and your loved one’s wishes are respected.
+The experienced probate attorneys at McClanahan Powers, PLLC, can help you understand the probate process’s complexities.
 If you are the beneficiary of a will or an heir prescribed law, contact McClanahan Powers, PLLC at (703) 520-1326, or visit our website to schedule a consultation today.